 There is also another aspect to this saga.
-The decision of the High Court in 2007 in Lydia Foy's case was the first declaration of incompatibility with the European Convention on Human Rights to be made under the ECHR Act, 2003.
+The decision of the High Court in 2007 in Lydia Foy's case was the first declaration of incompatibility with the European Convention on Human Rights to be made under the ECHR Act 2003.
 That Bill was introduced as a way of strengthening human rights protection in this State by giving people a mechanism for vindicating their rights without the long delays involved in taking a case to the European Court of Human Rights.
 It was also a way of helping to reduce the huge backlog of cases coming before that court.

-It is now more than five years since the declaration of incompatibility was made in the Foy case.
-The failure to act on that declaration is seriously undermining the credibility of the 2003 Act as an effective mechanism, and it also puts a question-mark over the Irish Government's commitment to make a contribution to reducing the unsustainable caseload of the Strasbourg Court.
+It is now five years since the declaration of incompatibility was made in the Foy case.
+If it is not acted upon very speedily, it will seriously undermine the credibility of the 2003 Act as an effective mechanism and it will put a question-mark over the Irish Government's commitment to the European Convention on Human Rights.